gnenov89/ScoreBoard/README.md

 # Getting Started

  Step1.
 The easiest way to get started is to clone the repository:

+ # Change to root folder

  Step2.  cd scoreboard/candy

+ # Install Npm Dependecies

- Step3.
-Install Npm Dependencies `npm install`
+ Step3.  `npm install`